shirindehghani/PEFT/README.md

 # PEFT

-Unoficial implementation of PEFTs (LoRa, QLoRa and Prefix TUning)
+Unoficial implementation of PEFTs (LoRa, QLoRa and Prefix TUning) in python

 ref:
 ## LoRa